Thirty Years' War: Human and financial cost of the war

 Claims of up to 12 million deaths from a population of 18 million are no longer considered realistic, while upper estimates of material losses are not supported by contemporary evidence, or in some cases exceed prewar tax records.
 Regardless, modern commentators agree the war was a man-made mortality disaster previously unknown in Europe.
 Estimates of total deaths range from 4.5 to 8 million, most incurred after 1630 when Sweden entered the war, the vast majority being civilians.

 Battles generally featured armies of around 13,000 to 20,000 each, one of the largest being Alte Veste in 1632 with a combined 70,000 to 85,000.
 Estimates of total combatants deployed by both sides within Germany range from an average of 80,000 to 100,000 from 1618 to 1626, peaking at 250,000 in 1632 and falling to under 160,000 by 1648.

 Casualty rates for those who served in the military could be extremely high.
 Of 230 men conscripted from the Swedish village of Bygdeå between 1621 and 1639, 215 are recorded as dead or missing, while another 5 returned home crippled.
 Historian Peter Wilson puts those killed or wounded in action at around 450,000.
 Research shows disease increased that number by a factor of between two and three, which suggests total military casualties ranged from 1.3 to 1.8 million.
-Although his methodology has been disputed, Sociologist Pitirim Sorokin estimates 2,071,000 military deaths, of which 1,151,000 occurred between 1635–1648.
+Although his methodology has been disputed, sociologist Pitirim Sorokin estimates 2,071,000 military deaths, of which 1,151,000 occurred between 1635 and 1648.